Optum/runiac/README.md

 ### Steps

-- All _Steps_ need to be defined within a _Track_
 - _Steps_ follow a folder naming convention of `step{progressionLevel}_{stepName}`
-    - A _Step_'s _Progression Level_ orders the execution of steps.
+    - A Step's _Progression Level_ identifies the ordering of execution.
 - All steps receive a common set of input variables (see below)
 - All steps receive the output variables of the steps in the progression level ahead of them.
+  - For example:
-  a.
-For example, output variables of `step1` will be sent into `step2`, output variables of `step1` and `step2` will be passed into `step3`, so on and so forth
+    - output variables of `step1` will be sent into `step2`
+    - output variables of `step1` and `step2` will be passed into `step3`
+    - so on, so forth
 - Steps will automatically execute tests after a successful deployment, these are primarily used for smoke testing (see below)
-- All steps have their own statefile.
 - Steps have two types of deployment, `Primary` and `Regional`.

 #### Step Execution Examples